Manon Lescaut: Responses to the character of Manon

 Since the novel's first publication, substantial critical analysis has focused on the interpretation of Manon's character.
 Because Manon's words and actions are always related through the filter of des Grieux's retrospective storytelling, readers can only speculate about her real thoughts, feelings, and intentions.
 In the words of the literary scholar Lionel Gossman, "Manon is constantly reborn and reinvented in the minds of generations of readers, none of whom can claim to possess her finally or determine who she really is."

-The earliest reviews in 1733 saw Manon as sympathetic but unexpectedly so, an unworthy "whore" (catin) who was nonetheless appealing due to the sincerity of her love for des Grieux.
+The earliest reviews in 1733 saw Manon as sympathetic, but unexpectedly so.
+R.A.
+Francis says: "The standard novel heroine in the generations preceding Prévost was a princess pure as driven snow, and Prévost's originality is to have Des Grieux apply language appropriate to such a princess to a girl of much lower birth and dubious moral standards, leaving the reader to decide how appropriate this language is."
+Eighteenth-century audiences described her as an unworthy "whore" (catin) who was nonetheless appealing due to the sincerity of her love for des Grieux.
 She was both blamed and forgiven for des Grieux's corruption.
 The illustrations in the 1753 edition reinforced the image of Manon as someone to be loved, pitied, and forgiven for her mistakes.
-Eighteenth-century readers also saw Manon and des Grieux as helpless, fated to a tragic ending.
-The crimes of both were equally justified by their love and their financial need.